Interstate High Speed Rail Progress

 Last decade, Japan matched France with 320 kmph trains in commercial operation.
 In 2017, China became the HSR speed leader with 350 kmph (217 mph) trains in commercial operation.
 Japan plans to match that commercial operating speed by 2029.
 California HSR’s 354 kmph (220 mph) trains debut in early 2031, and the United Kingdom’s 354 kmph trains debut in 2032.

-TGV M will replace all current TGV train sets over 2025-31 and further tune train signaling.
+TGV M will replace all current TGV train sets over 2025-31.
 Making TGV M one of the world’s fastest steel-wheel trains would be good press for Alstom’s global sales.

 Each year, more wind, solar & geothermal power join nuclear & hydropower production, and the Smart Electric Grid prevents more energy loss in France.
-The unknown inflation wild card is costs upgrading many old nuclear power plants to Next-gen nuclear power plants.
+France is also upgrading many old nuclear power plants to more efficient next-gen nuclear power.
+Lower unit costs for electricity should eventually result.

-If that wild card is tamed, lower unit costs for electricity should result.
-Then, operating TGV M up to 360 kmph Top Speed would complete more daily round trips in the same time, generating higher operating profits.
+Operating TGV M up to 360 kmph Top Speed would enable more daily round trips at the same labor costs and reasonable energy costs to generate higher operating profits.

 There’s another incentive to unleash TGV M to 360 kmph next decade.
 The French and British maintain a rivalry of bragging rights over things large and small.
 Given national pride in TGV, I strongly doubt France allowing the United Kingdom to boast of faster trains in 2032.